Dental Model Die

 A thicker base does not improve print performance.
-A base of 0.400 mm or thicker may even make a print less likely to succeed.
+A Base Thickness of 0.400 mm or thicker can make a print less likely to succeed.

 - Select your Layer Thickness.
-Ackuretta recommends 100 microns.
+We recommend a layer thickness of 100 micrometres.

 - Cleaning Alcohol: Ethyl alcohol (95%) or isopropyl alcohol (99%)

 - Ultrasonic Cleaner or Soak Time: 2 minutes

 - Suggested UV Oven: Ackuretta UV Oven – Flash Setting

 - Suggested UV Oven Time: 2 minutes on the bottom side; turn the print over; 4 minutes on the top side.